-It can be a little tricky to find an all-encompassing definition of outdoor learning.
 The Institute of Outdoor Learning (2020) defines outdoor learning as a broad term that includes discovery, experimentation, learning about and connecting to the natural world, and engaging in environmental and adventure activities.
+Within primary education, there is a focus on educationally legitimising outdoor learning.
+Hence, outdoor learning is commonly becoming viewed as a pedagogical approach that can be used to cover curricular experiences and outcomes (Christie et al., 2015).

 Benefits of Outdoor Learning